Nexmo/station/_tutorials/phone-number-validation.md

 }
 ```

-See the (link: tools/developer-api/account-pricing text: API reference) for more information about the Developer API.
+See the [API reference](/api/developer/account#pricing) for more information about the Developer API.

 ## Determine the type